factorymedia/standards/coding-styles/ruby/README.md

     On the other hand, never describe the code.
 Assume the person reading the code knows the language (though not what you're trying to do) better than you do.

-  - [4.4](#4.4) <a name='4.4'> TODO comments
+  - [4.4](#4.4) <a name='4.4'> `TODO` comments

-    Use TODO comments for code that is temporary, a short-term solution, or good-enough but not perfect.
+    Use `TODO` comments for code that is temporary, a short-term solution, or good-enough but not perfect.

-    TODOs should include the string TODO in all caps, followed by the full name of the person who can best provide context about the problem referenced by the TODO, in parentheses.
+    `TODO`s should include the string `TODO` in all caps, followed by the full name of the person who can best provide context about the problem referenced by the `TODO`, in parentheses.
 A colon is optional.
 A comment explaining what there is to do is required.
-The main purpose is to have a consistent TODO format that can be searched to find the person who can provide more details upon request.
+The main purpose is to have a consistent `TODO` format that can be searched to find the person who can provide more details upon request.
-    A TODO is not a commitment that the person referenced will fix the problem.
+    A `TODO` is not a commitment that the person referenced will fix the problem.
     Thus when you create a TODO, it is almost always your name that is given.

     ```ruby